History of Southern Africa: Merina Kingdom

 By the early 19th century CE, the Merina were able to overcome rival tribes such as the Bezanozano, the Betsimisaraka, and eventually the Sakalava kingdom and bring them under the Merina crown.
 It is through this process that the ethnonym "Merina" began to be commonly used, as it denotes prominence in the Malagasy language.
 Though some sources describe the Merina expansion as the unification of Madagascar, this period of Merina expansion was seen by neighboring tribes such as the Betsimisaraka as aggressive acts of colonialism.
 By 1824 CE, the Merina captured the port of Mahajanga situated on the western coast of the island marking a further expansion of power.
-Under Radama I, the Merina continued to launch military expeditions that both expanded imperial control and enriched military chiefs.
+Under Radama I, the Merina continued to launch military expeditions that expanded imperial control and enriched military chiefs.
 The ability of the Merina to overcome neighboring tribes was due to British firepower and military training.
 The British had an interest in establishing trade with the Merina kingdom due to its central position on the island since 1815 CE.
 Merina imperial expeditions became more frequent and violent after the renunciation of the second Merina-British treaty.
 Between 1828 CE and 1840 CE, more than 100,000 men were killed and more than 200,000 enslaved by Merina forces.
 Imperial rule was met with resistance from escaped slaves and other refugees from imperial rule numbering in the tens of thousands.
 These refugees formed raiding brigands that were dealt with by imperial troops who hunted them down in 1835 CE.
 Notably, the rate of escaping refugees only heightened the demand for slave labor in the Merina kingdom, further fueling campaigns of military expansion.
 Throughout the middle of the 19th century CE, continued imperial expansion and increasing control in coastal trade solidified Merina predominance over the island.
 The Merina kingdom nearly consolidated all of Madagascar into a single nation before French colonization in 1895 CE.